-OUTDOOR LEADERSHIP (100DL)
+OUTDOOR EDUCATION (100ED)

-COURSE INFORMATION Fieldwork: Tramping , Sailing, Rock climbing, Mountain biking, Caving, Crafting and Coaching Course Contributions: Trips/Camps approx \$300.
-Some off-site practical work in which there will be some transport cost (to be announced).
-Course Leads to: 10ED and 1PED Teacher in charge of subject: Mr Hainsworth/Mr Murray HOLA in charge of subject: Mr Saville
+Fieldwork: Tramping , Sailing, Rock climbing, Mountain biking, Archery, Crafting and

-Year 10 Outdoor Leadership has a semester focus on Outdoor Education, and a semester focus on Leadership.
+Craft Teaching

+Course Contributions: Approx. \$350

+Course Leads to: 10ED and 1PED

+Teacher in charge of subject: Mr Morrison

+HOLA in charge of subject: Mr Saville

 Outdoor Education provides students with opportunities to develop personal and social skills, to become active, safe and skilled in the outdoors, and to protect and care for the environment.
 Through outdoor pursuits, students develop particular skills and attitudes in a range of outdoor settings.
-It will include rock-climbing, orienteering, tramping, mountain biking, caving and crafting.
+It will include rock-climbing, orienteering, tramping, mountain biking and crafting.
 Students will also complete a sailing module and undertake the NZ Coastguard Day Skipper Certificate.
 Students must be aware that some of the trips and assessments take place after school hours (exact dates will be given at the beginning of the course).
 Students undertaking this course are expected to catch up on any other missed school work.